galnir/Master-Bot/README.md

 }
 ```

-I run the bot on a debian 9 environment so it might not work as intended on other operating systems, if you need a guide on how to install node.js on debian 9 or ubuntu I will link one in the resources down below.
+I run the bot on a debian 9 environment so it might not work as intended on other operating systems(although it should), if you need a guide on how to install node.js on debian 9 or ubuntu I will link one in the resources down below.

-Also, no matter what operating system you have, make sure [ffmpeg](https://www.ffmpeg.org/download.html) and [python 2.7](https://www.python.org/downloads/) are installed.
+Also, no matter what operating system you have, make sure [ffmpeg](https://www.ffmpeg.org/download.html) and [python 2.7](https://www.python.org/downloads/) are installed. **Discord.js now requires Node version greater than or equal to 12.0.0** .

 If you are not cloning this repo, make sure your dependencies versions are the same as this repo's.